 I had so much fun designing this logo for Chris Barge who is running for BVSD School Board.
 I think it really says ‘schools’ within one second of glancing at it.
 It will go on yard signs, t-shirts, stickers, promotional materials and campaign mailers.

 This is the logo for a handmade jewelry business that takes its name from a Joseph Campbell quote.
 The hand print was inspired by ancient petroglyphs and the wolf print embodies our animal nature which ties us to our primitive selves.
-The font compliments the rough outline of the hand and I love how the ‘l’ and the ‘y’ work together to mimic the aspect of the pinky finger.
+The font complements the rough outline of the hand and I love how the ‘l’ and the ‘y’ work together to mimic the aspect of the pinky finger.

 This logo utilizes fourteen different images and was quite an epic feat to design.
 It’s for a digital subscription service that stores and organizes family photos and memories.
 Fun fact: because the original logo was created as a vector image, it can zoom in infinitely without pixelating.
 So we had fun enlarging the dog’s collar and writing the name of my client’s daughter on the tag.
 You can’t see that on the web optimized version here but you’ll just have to trust me on this.

 I played with all sorts of bird designs before settling on this pretty flock which seems to illustrate beauty, freedom and liberation.
 It was fun to draw each bird and to position them in relationship to the text so that they looked forward-moving, randomly spaced and diverse in size.